nhm-herpetology/museum-NGS-training/Unit_04/Molecular_Lab/README.md

 31. Aliquot 18 uL of the master mix into 16 clean PCR tubes and then add 2.5 uL of Blue Pippin size-selected sample to 15 of the tubes.
 Add any leftover size-selected sample to the 15th tube.
 The 16th PCR tube will be our negative control.

 32. Mix and spin down the samples, then run using the 'Ilumina-PCR' program on the thermal cycler.
+>The cycling profile is 98 C for 30 seconds, followed by 12 cycles of 98 C for 10 seconds, 65 C for 30 seconds and 72 C for 45 seconds, ending with 72 C for 5 minutes and holding at 4-10 C.

 33. Once completed, pool all of the PCRs into a single 1.5 mL tube (except the negative control).
 Add 540 uL of SearPure bead solution to the 1.5 mL tube.
-This is a 1.8X concentration.
+This is a ~1.8X concentration of beads to PCR product.

 34. After adding the Serapure beads incubate at room temperature for 5 mins.